 Chaz was handpicked in 2007 to lead the Afterburner University.
 In that capacity he develops and executes the highly successful curriculum of the Flawless Execution℠ program.

 Patrick "Lips" Houlahan

-After leaving active duty in the Marine Corps in 2004, Lips brought his wealth of instructional experience to the Afterburner team and immediately made a significant impact.
+After leaving active duty in 2004, Lips brought his wealth of instructional experience to the Afterburner team and immediately made a significant impact.
 An expert at teaching and applying the Flawless Execution model, he quickly became one of Afterburner’s dynamic speakers, breakout facilitator, and strategic consultant.
 Lips has been requested by a number of clients because of his ability to connect with their teams.
 Lips was selected as the San Diego’s MPI (Meeting Professionals International) Speaker of the Year for 2006.

 Lips has been involved with the start-up of two companies as an operations and business development executive.
 The challenging experience of starting a business coupled with his vast knowledge of leading high performing teams, has made Lips one of Afterburner’s most valued speakers.
 Lips regularly speaks and consults with many of today's leading corporations such as Verizon, GE, ExxonMobil, Medtronic, and H&R Block to name a few.